cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/cloudflared-proxy.md

     2606:4700::6810:84e5
     ```

-## dnscrypt-proxy
+## DNSCrypt-Proxy

-The [dnscrypt-proxy](https://dnscrypt.info) 2.0+ supports DoH out of the box.
+The [DNSCrypt-Proxy](https://dnscrypt.info) 2.0+ supports DoH out of the box.
 It supports both 1.1.1.1, and other services.
 It includes more advanced features, such as load balancing and local filtering.

-1. Install the dnscrypt-proxy.
+1. Install DNSCrypt-Proxy.
 You can [find the instructions here](https://github.com/jedisct1/dnscrypt-proxy/wiki/installation).
 1. Verify that the `dnscrypt-proxy` is installed, and at least version 2.0:

     ```sh